Bounces and Complaints Monitoring and Reporting

 Why You Should Monitor Feedback Loops and Bounces

-- understand the campaigns generating the highest complaint rates;
+- understand which email campaigns generated the highest complaint rates;

-- determine and export complainers for suppression from your mailing list;
+- determine and export the users who complained for suppression from your mailing list;

 - predict which of your IP addresses are likely to be affected and at which ISPs;